Taranaki kaimoana ban given legal teeth

 Some gatherers, especially from Auckland’s Asian communities, continued to flout the rāhui although numbers were lower than during the summer peaks of the last two years.

-“I applaud the efforts of ngā hapū o Taranaki to protect these resources through your traditional rāhui and the work your tangata kaitiaki have done to encourage fishers to comply with it,” said Parker.
+“I applaud the efforts of ngā hapū o Taranaki to protect these resources through your traditional rāhui and the work your tangata kaitiaki have done to encourage fishers to comply with it,” Parker said.

 Parihaka kaumātua Mahara Okeroa said he was “over the moon” with the two-year ban, which can be renewed if necessary.